Medically reviewed by Drugs.com. Last updated on Nov 29, 2021.

 - Liver cirrhosis, decompensated or

-- Kidney disease, severe—It is not known if sofosbuvir will work in patients with these conditions.
+- Liver transplant, history of—It is not known if sofosbuvir will work in patients with these conditions.

 Take sofosbuvir exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.